skeoop/skeoop.github.io/javafx/WorkerThreads.md

 ## Using a JavaFX Task

-The JavaFX `Task` class implements the `Worker` interface.
-A `Task` is for a one-time job that you want to run in a worker thread.
+The JavaFX `Task` class is for a one-time job that you want to run in a worker thread.
+The `Task` class handles communication between the JavaFX Application Thread (the UI thread) and the worker thread.

-The Worker interface and classes have many methods, but they are easy to understand if you group them by what they do.
+The Worker interface and Task class have many methods, but they are easy to understand if you group them by what they do.